-We have put together some of the most common questions around World Alzheimer’s Month, as well as dementia and diagnosis, below.
+We have put together some of the most common questions around World Alzheimer’s Month, including when is World Alzheimer’s Day and what we do during the month of September.

-If you find that your question isn’t answered here, get in contact and we’ll try to help as best as we can.
+If you would like to read some of the frequently asked questions around dementia and diagnosis, click here.
+Additionally, if you find that your question isn’t answered here, get in contact and we will try to help as best as we can.

 When is World Alzheimer’s Month?